samwaters/PL-test/README.md

 ```

-# Getting Started with the React App
+# Getting Started

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+Available scripts

-In the project directory, you can run:

-### `npm install`
+- `npm install` to install the necessary dependencies

-Install all packages required for project
+- `npm start` to run the API and web servers

-### `npm run start`
+- `npm test` to run unit tests

-Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.\
-You will also see any lint errors in the console.

-### `npm run test`
+- `npm uac` to run user acceptance tests

-Launches the test runner in the interactive watch mode.\
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.
+- `npm lint` to check formatting with eslint
+- `npm prettier` to check formatting with prettier
+- `npm tsc` to check formatting with Typescript